CADS-WSSU/WSSU-AI-Ethics-Modules/Ethical AI in Writing/README.md

 ## Contact
 For questions or additional support regarding this module, feel free to reach out to us:
-* [Dr. Michael Jarrett, Instructor of this module and Assistant Professor of Department of Exercise Physiology at Winston-Salem State University](mailto:jarrettms@wssu.edu)
+* [Dr. Flourice W. Richardson, Instructor of this module and Assistant Professor of Department of English at Winston-Salem State University](mailto:richardsonfl@wssu.edu)
 * [Debzani Deb, Founding Director of the Center for Applied Data Science (CADS) at Winston-Salem State University](mailto:debd@wssu.edu)